-Simple because we find it to be the surround system that offers the best overall value, especially for gaming.
+Simple because we consider it to be the surround system that offers the best overall value, specifically for gaming.
 True, it’s not the best surround system ever made, but the fairly small speakers can fill up a medium-sized room quite nicely, not to mention that their diminutive size also makes them great for smaller rooms and smaller gaming setups.

-But as always, that is only our pick.
-In truth, any of the surround sound systems listed here would be a good buy, provided that you make a choice based on your needs and budget.
+But as always, that is only our choice.
+In reality, any of the surround sound systems listed here would be a good purchase, provided that you make a choice based on your own needs and budget.